Time Out at Lake Hāwea

 Lake Hāwea Dam

 Lake Hāwea Dam is at the southwestern end of the lake.
-When you drive from the main highway into Hāwea township, you cross over the dam – from above, you can see a small reserve on the left, which is where you can stop and park.
+When you drive from the main highway into Hāwea township, you cross over the dam – from above, you can see a small reserve on the left, where you can stop and park.

 From the reserve, look for the steps that cross over the fence.
-You can scramble down the coloured rocks to reach the lake edge, and from here you can see the local campground, just off State Highway 6.
+You can scramble down the coloured rocks to reach the lake edge, and from here, you can see the local campground just off State Highway 6.
 This is a perfect place for a picnic and a great spot for lake reflections on a still day.

 10 images